The night before your surgery

-Your doctor or nurse may have given you a special medicated soap to use.
+Your doctor or nurse may have given you a medicated soap to use.
 Read the instructions for how to use this soap.
-If you were not given special soap, use antibacterial soap that you can buy at the store.
+If you were not given medicated soap, use antibacterial soap that you can buy at the store.

 Do not shave the area that will be operated on.
 The doctors or nurses will do that at the hospital, if needed.

 Scrub your fingernails with a brush.
 Remove nail polish and makeup before you go to the hospital.